chdenat/acf-xtend/README.md

 Of course you can mix classes to get choices from a container and push it in  another container : `push_newcontainer pull_mycontainer`

 Class names prefixes can be changed through PHP code above if you already use such classname.

+**Settings in JavaScript**

+In the "acf-admin-utils.js" (or any js file you enqueued) , add

+           acf.xtend.initialize('any-name');
+where *any-name* is an acf model name (you can reuse one you created to manage acf data or use any word/string.

 **And it's all** !!! the acf javascript library + xtend and sometimes select2 JS calls do the rest !!!